Jack FM: 2004–2005: Introduction to United States and controversies

 On the same day that WCBS-FM flipped to Jack FM, another station owned by CBS, WJMK, an oldies station in Chicago, changed formats to Jack FM as well.
 The change at WJMK didn't attract as much attention as the WCBS-FM flip, but it still drew the ire of its listeners.
 Just as with WCBS-FM in New York, WJMK Chicago ended the Jack FM format and reverted to classic hits in 2011.

 On July 5, 2005, it was announced that Bohn & Associates Media and Wall Media formed SparkNet Communications L.P. as the exclusive international licensor and owner of the Jack FM format.
 SparkNet has, in turn, licensed the format to Dial Global for satellite-based syndication to stations in U.S. markets outside the 40 largest.
-This satellite-fed Jack became active in October 2005, and now serves many of the smaller Jack stations, such as those in Evansville, Indiana and Knoxville, Tennessee.
+This satellite-fed Jack became active in October 2005, and now serves many of the smaller Jack stations, such as those in Evansville, Indiana, and Knoxville, Tennessee.

-In late September 2005, CJAQ-FM in Toronto, announced that it would become the first DJ-free station in Canada.
+In late September 2005, CJAQ-FM in Toronto, announced that it would become the first DJ-less station in Canada.
 Pat Cardinal, general manager and program director of the station, said "The move came as a result of listener feedback.
 The audience has been telling us that they want no DJs on Jack.
 They want more music."
-When it first launched, 92.5 Jack FM operated without disc jockeys in an effort to establish the "Playing What We Want" concept which was new to Toronto.
+When it first launched, 92.5 Jack FM operated without disc jockeys in an effort to establish the "Playing What We Want" concept, which was new to Toronto.
 DJs were introduced within weeks.
 In November 2005, Cardinal defended his decision in an interview with Michael Hainsworth of Report on Business Television and stated why he doesn't see commercial-free iPods and satellite radio as a threat to a non-DJ format.

 In October 2005, Entravision Radio launched a Spanish-language version of the Jack format dubbed "José" with the "We Play What We Want" tagline translated into Spanish as "Toca lo que Quiere".
 "José" went live on six FM and AM stations in Sacramento, Stockton, and Modesto, California; Albuquerque, New Mexico; and Denver, Colorado.
 The "José" stations have no affiliation with Jack, SparkNet Communications, or Bob Perry.

 On October 25, 2005, Infinity Broadcasting, part of CBS, announced that it would be replacing Howard Stern with Jack FM on some of its stations.
 Stern left terrestrial radio for Sirius Satellite Radio in late 2005.